 8. Talk to your photographer before your shoot about your brand.
 Professional images are for your brand, so that means you are trying to communicate something specific.
 The clothes you pick to wear, the background for your image, your expression, and the lighting style all reflect on your brand and the way you will be perceived.
 Are you trying to look conservative?
 Edgy?
 Approachable?
 Powerful?
 Tell your photographer what the photos are going to be used for.
 If it is for your website the color you pick for your background should work well with the color scheme of your site.
 It is always better to figure this out BEFORE your shoot instead of after.

 9. Choose the proper attire.
 Your face needs to be the main focus of the image, not your clothes.
 Stay away from big distracting patterns.
 Solids tend to be a good choice.
 Discuss with the photographer before your shoot what background you plan to have in the shot and what color outfits might compliment it best.
 Find out if there is a specific dress code you need to adhere to.
 Try on your outfits several days in advance to make sure you are comfortable with your choice of clothing.
+If you have gained or lost weight take this opportunity to get some new items that fit you perfectly.
+Clothes that are too tight restrict your movement while posing and ones that are too big can make you look disheveled.
 Have the items cleaned and pressed or ironed so there are no wrinkles.
 Choose a top or dress that is not too low cut and that doesn’t risk showing your bra straps.
 Avoid over accessorizing.
 Necklaces should not be too long or else they risk being cut off at the bottom of the frame of the image.
 Avoid sleeveless shirts, they take the attention away from your face.
 Long sleeves or 3/4 length sleeves are preferable.

 10. Find the right photographer for you and trust them.
 Before you book your headshot be sure to check out your photographer’s portfolio.
 See if their style gels with what you are looking for.
 Then check for good reviews.
 Personal referrals are always the best.
 Once you know you are in good hands the day of your shoot you will need to trust your photographer.
 When you sit down, or stand up, for your session the photographer is likely to tell you to turn your head and body in ways you think can’t possibly look good.
 Surprisingly though, what feels totally strange actually looks great in a headshot.
 People have the tendency to lean back away from the camera, this leads to the photographer seeing right up your nose.
 That’s why they tell you to lean forward.
 So just know you are in good hands and that the best way to get a great shot is to listen to what the photographer tells you do do and to trust that he or she know what they are doing.
 Their job is to make you look your best.